 Step 7: Creating and importing stage collision into Sonic Generations

-- You must download Havok Content Tools 2010 2.0, as it says in the required tools section.
+- Download Havok Content Tools 2010 2.0 if you haven't already done so.
 Install it to your Autodesk 3DS 2011 directory (it should auto-select the directory it for you).

 - Go back to your current project in 3DS Max 2011 and select all of the objects that you want to have collision.
-Go to the right and hover over the icons and find the one that says modify.
+It's recommended that minor objects such as grass or small bushes not have collision.
+Go to the right and hover over the icons and find the one that says Modify.
 It should have a rainbow icon.

 - Once you've put all those settings in, run the configuration.
-Errors might appear as you're generating the file, but just ignore them.
+Errors might appear as it's generating the file, but just ignore them.

 - After you've saved your collision file, you can launch Sonic Generations and test out your newly imported level.